WinzarH/LikertMakeR/articles/reliability_vignette.md

   Adds **Guttman’s lambda-6**, computed using [`psych::alpha()`](https://rdrr.io/pkg/psych/man/alpha.html).
   This option requires the suggested package **psych**.

+- `"omega_h"`
+  Adds **omega hierarchical (Coefficient H)**, a model-based upper bound on reliability that reflects how well the general factor is measured.
+  $`\omega_h`$ is reported as a point estimate only and is best used as a diagnostic indicator of factor strength rather than as observed-score reliability.

 - `"polychoric"`
   Adds **ordinal (polychoric-based) reliability estimates**, including